makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 This lesson directly builds on the prior one ([potentiometers](potentiometers.md)), so definitely complete that first.

-![Animation showing an FSR](/assets/movies/FSR_LEDCircuit_ArduinoForPower_WorkbenchWithAmmeter.gif) Animation shows how the resistance of the FSR drops with applied pressure (higher pressure, lower resistance, brighter LED).
+![Animation showing an FSR](/assets/movies/FSR_LEDCircuit_ArduinoForPower_WorkbenchWithAmmeter.gif)

+**Figure.** Animation shows how the resistance of the FSR drops with applied pressure (higher pressure, lower resistance, brighter LED).
 {: .fs-1 }

 ## Materials